 If either of the following requirements are met, a version string attribute is returned for each instance JSON object of the topology object:

-- The Cluster object's current session is version 8.0.11 or later. - The Cluster object's current session is running a version earlier than version 8.0.11 but the extended option is set to 3 (or the deprecated queryMembers is true).
+- The Cluster object's current session is version 8.0.11 or later. - The Cluster object's current session is running a version earlier than version 8.0.11 but the extended option is set to 3.